YvCodeHong/Bank-tech-test/README.md

 ```
  2. Setting up the program

- Setting up rspec and  gemfiles.
+ Install rspec and  gemfiles.

+ 3. Diagramming